Samsara (2024 film): Release

 Samsara had its world premiere on 10 May 2024 at the Esplanade – Theatres on the Bay in Singapore during the Pesta Raya – Malay Festival of the Arts.
 The live music was performed by Gamelan ensemble Gamelan Yuganada and electronic music duo Gabber Modus Operandi.
 The show was performed for the first time in Indonesia during the Mega Festival Indonesia Bertutur on 16 August 2024 in Nusa Dua, Bali.
 It was the opening film of the 19th Jogja-NETPAC Asian Film Festival.

+The film was released in select Indonesian theatres on 20 November 2025.